OctopusDeploy/blog/blog/2019-11/implementing-db-deployment-process/index.md

 This article is a continuation of the article published yesterday.
 Here are the links in the event you missed the other articles.

-- Designing Automated Database Deployments Process
+- Designing Automated Database Deployments Process (link to be added later)
-- Designing Automated Database Deployments Process Use Case
+- Designing Automated Database Deployments Process Use Case (link to be added later)

+All of our database deployment posts can be found [here.](https://octopus.com/database-deployments)

 !toc